 The School of Social Ecology emphasizes theory and research that have implications for policy and intervention.
-Problems are investigated from the complementary perspectives of a multidisciplinary faculty that includes specialists in social, developmental, clinical, environmental, and health psychology; planning and architecture; urban sociology; law; criminology; and environmental health.
+Problems are investigated from the complementary perspectives of a multidisciplinary faculty that includes specialists in social, developmental, clinical, environmental, and health psychology; management; planning and architecture; urban sociology; law; criminology; and environmental health.
 Graduate education emphasizes this multidisciplinary orientation rather than the focused perspective of a single discipline.
 The intellectual mission of the School is distinctive from that of traditional, discipline-based academic units in its emphasis on an ecological approach to research and policy, interdisciplinary research and community intervention, and the importance of linking theory and research to community problem solving.

 Social Ecology faculty members and graduate students apply diverse methods of scientific inquiry to social and environmental problems.
-Evaluation research, legal research, questionnaire and survey methods, field research, naturalistic observation, and quasi-experimental techniques receive equal emphasis with laboratory experimentation.
+Evaluation research, legal research, questionnaire and survey methods, field research, naturalistic observation, and quasi-experimental techniques and laboratory experimentation receive equal emphasis.
 Collaborative research with faculty members represents a very important component of graduate education in the School.

 The School offers several different Ph.D. programs.
-Ph.D. degree students may elect to pursue an individualized course of study in the principles and methods of social ecology, leading to the Ph.D. in Social Ecology, or they may elect to pursue a specialized course of study that leads to one of the following degrees: Ph.D. in Criminology, Law and Society; Ph.D. in Environmental Health Science and Policy; Ph.D. in Psychology and Social Behavior; or Ph.D. in Planning, Policy, and Design.
-An additional option allows students to pursue the Ph.D. in Social Ecology with a concentration in Environmental Analysis and Design.
+Students may elect to pursue an individualized course of study in the principles and methods of social ecology, leading to the Ph.D. in Social Ecology, or they may elect to pursue a specialized course of study that leads to one of the following degrees: Ph.D. in Criminology, Law and Society; Ph.D. in Psychology and Social Behavior; or Ph.D. in Planning, Policy, and Design.
+Additional options allow students to pursue the Ph.D. in Social Ecology with a concentration in Environmental Analysis and Design or a concentration in Epidemiology and Public Health.

 The School also offers several different Masters programs.
-The M.S. in Environmental Health Science and Policy; the M.A.S. in Criminology, Law and Society; and the Masters of Urban and Regional Planning which are terminal master's degrees.
+The M.A.S. in Criminology, Law and Society and the Masters of Urban and Regional Planning are terminal master's degrees.
 The Social Ecology M.A. with a concentration in Demographic and Social Analysis currently is administered through the School of Social Sciences.
+The MURP/M.S. in Civil and Environmental Engineering is a Master's program administered jointly by the School of Social Ecology and the Henry Samueli School of Engineering.
 The fifth degree is a Master's in Social Ecology and designed for currently enrolled Ph.D. students.
-For information regarding degree requirements for the M.A.S. in Criminology, Law and Society, please go to www.learn.uci.edu/mas-cls.
+For information regarding degree requirements for the M.A.S. in Criminology, Law and Society, please go to http://clsmas.soceco.uci.edu